| Duration: | 10 Day(s) - 9 Night(s) |

 Personal Belongings:

-• Portable and practical.
+Portable and practical.
 Forbidden objects and dangerous goods are banned.
-Flashlight is rather needed since sometimes you have to set off early in the morning and back to your hotel till late at night.
-You should also bring some daily necessities with you since the accommodation conditions might be pretty poor.
-Multifunctional Cross-shaped Knife could be used to peel the fruits, open the drinks and canned food.
+A flashlight is rather needed since sometimes you have to set off early in the morning and back to your hotel till late at night.

 Enough Cash:

-While in travel
+While on travel

 High Altitude Sickness: